Navarre, Florida: Protests

-New expansion
+Growth and incorporation efforts

 For the first time since before hurricanes Ivan and Dennis, Navarre is now not only expanding in population, but in attractions, dining establishments, and other tourist options as well.
-In 2017 and 2018 alone, Navarre saw the opening of several major housing and apartment complexes, a brand new hotel, a new prototype Walmart Neighborhood Store, and several new restaurants.
-Expansion has since continued with the construction of additioanl retail and box stores, residential complexes, and entertainment centers near the community's central business district.
+In the late 2010s, Navarre saw the construction and opening of several major housing and apartment complexes, a brand new hotel, retail stores, several new restaurants and Santa Rosa County's first microbrewery.
+Expansion has since continued with the construction of additional retail and box stores, residential complexes, and entertainment centers near the community's central business district.
 New development was announced in 2020 that would additionally expand commercial options on the east side of the community.

 In 2020, following a failed effort in 2014, a new effort in incorporating has been established by a local political action committee, the Navarre Area United PAC.
 However, the PAC was delayed in collecting petition signatories to get the issue of incorporation on the ballot due to the COVID-19 outbreak.
 They had been expected to resume collecting signatures after the pandemic, but had been delayed by stalling from local legislators.
 Continuing the cause in 2021, the Preserve Navarre campaign began to conduct research regarding the feasibility of Navarre incorporation.
 Therefore, once again possibly reviving the political question for the future.
-The latter group has since released a feasibility study (later updated according to local feedback) and a proposed charter.
+The latter group since released a feasibility study (later updated according to local feedback) and a proposed charter.
+In October 2024, a quickly organized straw poll organized by the committee through a private election firm failed to reach 50% approval of voters.
+While concerns, including a small turnout, continued regarding whether the poll adequately demonstrated the community's opinion on the proposal, the organization dropped the effort.

+In May 2023, the Highway 98 widening project has begun in select areas of Navarre, specifically east of Highway 87.
+The project consists of drainage improvements, sidewalks, and adding 3 lanes to both eastbound and westbound lanes.
+While the end date has not been announced, it is expected to be finished in the 2026/27 timeframe.